manuelmj39/ml_with_python/README.md

 If a single independent variable is used to predict the value of a numerical dependent variable, then such a Linear Regression algorithm is called Simple Linear Regression.
 * Multiple Linear regression:
 If more than one independent variable is used to predict the value of a numerical dependent variable, then such a Linear Regression algorithm is called Multiple Linear Regression.

+### Linear Regression Line
+A linear line showing the relationship between the dependent and independent variables is called a regression line.
+When working with linear regression, our main goal is to find the best fit line that means the error between predicted values and actual values should be minimized.
+The best fit line will have the least error.